h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 When we incorporated the unequal prior probabilities (Species B being three times more common), the classification from the Euclidean distance method changed from Species A to Species B, with moderate confidence (55%).
 For the Gaussian PDF method, the classification remained Species B but with even higher confidence (99%).

-This example illustrates several important concepts:
+This example demonstrates several important concepts:

 1. **Different Decision Boundaries**:
    - The Euclidean distance method creates a boundary where points are equidistant from both means